automated-bots/Crypto-Bot/README.md

 ## Usage

+You can join the public [Stock Exchange Telegram channel](https://t.me/stock_exchange_updates), where this bot is connected to.

+*Or* since this project is open-source, you can setup your own `index-bot` as well as your own [Telegram Bot](https://core.telegram.org/bots).
+See below.

+### Set-up yourself

 Follow the steps to get it up and running yourself:

 1. Copy the config template to `config.yml`: `cp configTemplate.yml config.yml`